Tatweer-hackathon/Tatweer-front/README.md

   - Navigate optimized routes.
   - Manage tasks and update delivery statuses.
 - **Real-Time Tracking:** Monitor the status of goods during transit for increased transparency.
-- **Responsive User Interface:** Built with Next.js and Tailwind CSS to ensure a modern, responsive, and user-friendly experience.
+- **Modern User Interface:** Built with Next.js and Tailwind CSS to ensure a modern, responsive, and user-friendly experience.
 - **Robust Codebase:** Developed with TypeScript for enhanced reliability and maintainability.

 ## Technologies